TRIQS/dft_tools/doc/guide/dftdmft_selfcons.rst

 In that case, you will run on 64 computing cores.
 As standard setting, we use `mpirun` as the proper MPI execution statement.
-If you happen to have a differnet, non-standard MPI setup, you have to give the proper MPI execution statement, in the `run_lapw` script (see the
+If you happen to have a different, non-standard MPI setup, you have to give the proper MPI execution statement, in the `run_lapw` script (see the
 corresponding :program:`Wien2k` documentation).

 In many cases it is advisable to start from a converged one-shot calculation.
 For practical purposes, you keep the number of DMFT loops within one DFT cycle low, or even to `loops=1`.
-If you encouter unstable convergence, you have to adjust the parameters such as the number of DMFT loops, or some mixing of the self energy to improve the convergence.
+If you encounter unstable convergence, you have to adjust the parameters such as the number of DMFT loops, or some mixing of the self energy to improve the convergence.